Written by Eva Vives and Peter Sollett

 Teenagers are both the same and somewhat different no matter where you go.
 Small towns have problems somewhat different than that of suburbia, but teenagers somehow manage to find the same common denominators to struggle with, no matter what the setting.

 Raising Victor Vargas is the story of teens in the projects.
-It specifically focuses on one teen, Victor (portrayed by Victor Rasuk) who is caught in the usual teen angst of having a reputation which is actually more talk than action, having made himself a reputation as a bit of a ladies man.
+It specifically focuses on one teen, Victor (portrayed by Victor Rasuk) who is caught in the usual teen angst of having a reputation that is actually more talk than action, having made himself a reputation as a bit of a ladies’ man.
 However, the only sex he is actually getting is with “Fat Donna” upstairs.
 She’s not the type of girl he would want to crow about having sex with under any circumstances, due to the teenage social order which puts her pretty near the bottom due to her size.

 When word gets out due to his sister, Vicki (portrayed by Krystal Rodriguez) being a typical sister and wanting to bring embarrassment to her brother, Victor will do anything to save his “ladies man” reputation.
 He begins pursuing “Juicy Judy” (portrayed by Judy Marte) who allows him to tell his “little friends” they’re sleeping together even though they aren’t.